kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Enhanced eCommerce Google analytics plugin tracks the entire user journey on your eCommerce store from the home page to product views and from cart page to checkout page to thank you page.

 * For any eCommerce business, the most important thing is to know the accurate conversion %.
-Know the accurate conversion % for your eCommerce store and you have visibility on the entire eCommerce funnel to better channel marketing and UX/UI efforts to reach an optimum conversion %.
+Know the accurate conversion % for your eCommerce store and you have visibility on the entire eCommerce funnel to better channel marketing and UX/UI efforts to reach an optimum conversion %.<a target="_blank" href="http://prntscr.com/1qv1ktl"> See Sample Report.</a>

-* Using this plugin, you can track your merchandising efforts by monitoring how certain products are performing on the home page or the product listing page and make better and well-informed merchandising decisions.
+* Using this plugin, you can track your merchandising efforts by monitoring how certain products are performing on the home page or the product listing page and make better and well-informed merchandising decisions. <a target="_blank" href="http://prntscr.com/1qv1r1d"> See Sample Report.</a>

-* You can track which products have a better view-to-cart ratio or a better view-to-conversion ratio, and based on this data, make better and well-informed pricing or product decisions.
+* You can track which products have a better view-to-cart ratio or a better view-to-conversion ratio, and based on this data, make better and well-informed pricing or product decisions. <a target="_blank" href="http://prntscr.com/1qv1r1d"> See Sample Report.</a>

-* Track users who are abandoning the cart, which products are abandoned more in the cart, etc., and reach out to the users or update your product listing.
+* Track users who are abandoning the cart, which products are abandoned more in the cart, etc., and reach out to the users or update your product listing. <a target="_blank" href="http://prntscr.com/1qv1r1d"> See Sample Report.</a>

-* You can track the performance of your checkout form and accordingly work on the UI/UX to increase the conversion rate for your eCommerce business.
+* You can track the performance of your checkout form and accordingly work on the UI/UX to increase the conversion rate for your eCommerce business. <a target="_blank" href="http://prntscr.com/1qv1vsp"> See Sample Report.</a>

 * The best part is, you can track every impression and click of the product from which page they are added to the cart, how users interact with your checkout page before making the final purchase by our new and enhanced eCommerce Google analytics plugin.

 ### GOOGLE ANALYTICS + AUDIENCE REPORTS + BEHAVIOUR REPORTS + ACQUISITION REPORTS

 * Audience reports help know your customers in a whole new way.
 It gives you much-needed detailed insights like - from which countries your users are coming from, their age, gender, interests, devices, and much more.
-Considering this, you can easily set up your content and design to match your audience preferences.
+Considering this, you can easily set up your content and design to match your audience preferences. <a target="_blank" href="http://prntscr.com/1qv1zsu"> See Sample Report.</a>

-* Behaviour reports help you get to know how users are interacting with your website, how much time they are spending, how much they browse before making a final purchase, and a whole lot more.
+* Behaviour reports help you get to know how users are interacting with your website, how much time they are spending, how much they browse before making a final purchase, and a whole lot more. <a target="_blank" href="http://prntscr.com/1qv226n"> See Sample Report.</a>

 * Acquisition reports tell you which sources are attributing the traffic to your website, their performance when it comes to conversion, and much more.
-You can channel your efforts in better marketing ROI.
+You can channel your efforts in better marketing ROI.<a target="_blank" href="http://prntscr.com/1qv23ws"> See Sample Report.</a>

 ###GOOGLE SHOPPING FOR WOOCOMMERCE